JulienPradet/pigment-store/README.md

 ## Inpirations

 * [react-storybook](https://github.com/kadirahq/react-storybook) : I enjoyed the testing approach for declaring new components.
 However its aim is to provide a good developping experience for UI Components.
 It doesn't really suite Styleguide approachs.
-* [http://patternlab.io/](Pattern Lab) : It is more suited as a Styleguide.
+* [Pattern Lab](http://patternlab.io/) : It is more suited as a Styleguide.
 The resizing feature and the patterns dependencies are awesome.
 However, the needed directory structure felt overcomplicated compared to the testing approach.